Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-19-intro-deployment.markdown

 Application that you created has been just worked with environment which installed MacRuby.
 When you distribute your application, MacRuby might not be installed in users environments.

 Therefore, MacRuby may embed itself into your application.
-The application which embeded MacRuby will work everywhere.
+The application which embedded MacRuby will work everywhere.

 You choose "Deployment" and click [Run] as a following figure, then MacRuby is embedded into your application.